ShayGeko/EASE-ReD/README.md

 This served as a better alternative to “clean” the restaurant cuisine data by using a simple approach to compute the mean of embeddings of all cuisine types for each city or county.
-Sentence Embedding (from SentenceTransformers library) was utilized instead of Word Embedding, as some cuisine types contained more than one word.
-While this approach was simple, it proved to be extremely powerful.With embeddings that are no concerns about the domain of ‘permissible’ cuisine types - anything goes; there are also no longer any worries about typos or even the 'format'.
+**Sentence Embedding** (from `SentenceTransformers` library) was utilized instead of Word Embedding, as some cuisine types contained more than one word.
+While this approach was simple, it proved to be extremely powerful.
+With embeddings that are no concerns about the domain of ‘permissible’ cuisine types - anything goes; there are also no longer any worries about typos or even the 'format'.
 Beyond that, the pipeline became agnostic to the domain it was trained
 on: it switched from OSM cuisine tag to Bing restaurant category tag seamlessly, but was also